google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-broadcast-update.md

 ## Using Broadcast Update

-The library is intended to be used along with the `staleWhileRevalidate` caching strategy, since that strategy involves returning a cached response immediately, but also provides a mechanism for updating the cache asynchronously.
+The library is intended to be used along with the `StaleWhileRevalidate` caching strategy, since that strategy involves returning a cached response immediately, but also provides a mechanism for updating the cache asynchronously.